Sophia of Prussia: Outbreak of World War I

 Weakened by all these events, Constantine I became seriously ill after this crisis.
 Suffering from pleurisy aggravated by a pneumonia, he remained in bed for several weeks and nearly died.
 In Greece, public opinion was outraged by a rumour, spread by Venizelists, who said that the King was not sick but was in fact wounded with a knife by Sophia during an argument where she wanted to force him to go to war alongside her brother.
 Certainly the Queen kept a frequent communication with her brother.
 In the words of G. Leon, "She remained a German, and Germany's interests were placed above those of her adopted country which meant little to her.
 Actually she never had any sympathy for the Greek people".
-The Queen was also suspected to be the power behind the throne, given Constantine's gradual physical collapse and habitual apathy and irresolution: various sources from Greece from that period (even Royalist sources, whose diaries, journals and extensive correspondence have been a subject of great study in Greece) mention that Sophia used to hide behind a curtain in her husband's apartments during Cabinet meetings and private audiences with the King, in order to be informed on the state of affairs, a continued situation which served to alienate herself more and more from Greek populace.
+The Queen was also suspected to be the "power behind the throne."
+Various sources from the period-whose diaries, journals and extensive correspondence have been a subject of great study in Greece-note that Sophia used to hide behind a curtain in her husband's apartments during Cabinet meetings and private audiences with the King, in order to be informed on the state of affairs.

-The King's health declined so a ship was sent to the Island of Tinos in order to seek the miraculous icon of the Annunciation who supposedly heal the sick.
+When the King's health declined a ship was sent to the Island of Tinos to seek the miraculous Icon of the Annunciation which supposedly heals the sick.
 While Constantine I had already received the last sacraments, he partly recovered his health after kissing the icon.
 However, his situation remained worrying and he needed surgery before he could resume his duties.
 Relieved by the recovery of her husband, Sophia offered then, by way of ex-voto, a sapphire to enrich the icon.

 During the King's illness period, the Triple Entente continued to put pressure on Greece to go to war alongside them.
 Dimitrios Gounaris, successor of Venizelos as Prime Minister, proposed the intervention of his country in the conflict in exchange for the protection of the Allies against an eventual attack of Bulgaria.
 However, the Triple Entente, although eager to form an alliance with them, refused the agreement.